Crafttino21/Universal-Downloader/README.md

   Have Fun :)

-THIS TOOL IS FOR PRIVAT USE ONLY!!!!
-DONT USE IT FOR BREAK COPYRIGHT LAWS OR ANYTHING!!!!!
+THIS TOOL IS FOR PRIVATE USE ONLY!!!!
+DON'T USE IT TOO BREAK COPYRIGHT LAWS OR FEDERAL LAWS!